 Why Your WooCommerce Emails May Not Be Sending

-Email plays a pivotal role in running a successful online business.
 You rely on it to communicate with your customers and keep them updated on their purchases.
-It’s also a crucial tool in marketing and driving sales.
+It also serves as a crucial tool in marketing and driving sales.

 Another possibility is that WordPress is using PHP to send emails, but your hosting servers are not correctly configured for this.
-Perhaps your emails are being delivered, only they’re being routed to the spam folder.

 How to Fix WooCommerce Not Sending Emails (In 3 Steps)